 Step 5: Enter a name for the new category and click Save.

-Step 6: To add an attribute to the category, click the + icon (Add New Attribute) next to the Attributes heading.
+Step 6: To add an attribute to the category, click the + button (Add Attribute).

 Step 7: In the Attributes Editor window, enter the attribute details.

 - To ensure that the images your suppliers upload to the Dsco platform will go through the compliance process, we recommend that you use the Image Type attribute mapper to define the type of attribute image and map it to the CommerceHub Dsco Schema database).
 If you do not map the type, the images images type will be selected by default.
 Here are the image type options.

 - If an attribute uses a pick list of values, you may determine the order that the values appear by dragging the three-line icons to the desired locations.

 - To set up a rule for this attribute, click the Advanced button.
 In the Advanced Attribute Rules pop-up, click Add Rule + and select one of the options from the drop-down menu.
 The pop-up will change depending on which option you selected.
 Enter the information requested and click Save.